S. T. Saffold

-Saint Samuel Saffold (born May 18, 1944) is an American former professional football split end who played one season with the Cincinnati Bengals of the American Football League (AFL).
-He played college basketball and football at San Jose State University.
+Saint Samuel Saffold (born May 18, 1944) is an American former professional football player who was a split end for one season with the Cincinnati Bengals of the American Football League (AFL).
+He played college basketball and football for the San Jose State Spartans.

 Early life

 Saint Samuel Saffold was born on May 18, 1944, in Slater, Mississippi.
 In regards to his name, Saffold stated, "I come from a very religious family of 11 children and all four of my brothers have biblical names."
 He played three sports at Edison High School in Stockton, California.

 College career

 Saffold played college basketball for the San Jose State Spartans of San Jose State College as a forward.
 He was on the freshman team in 1962–63 and the varsity team from 1963–64 to 1965–66.
 He played in 22 games during the 1963–64 season, averaging 10.7 points and 9.4 rebounds per game while earning second-team All-West Coast Athletic Conference (WCAC) honors.
 Saffold appeared in 24 games in 1964–65 and recorded averages of 15.8 points and 9.4 rebounds per game, garnering first-team All-WCAC recognition.
 He played in 24 games for the second straight year in 1965–66 and averaged a double-double with 17.4 points and 10.5 rebounds per game.
 He was also named first-team All-WCAC for the 1965–66 season.

 Saffold played one season of college football for the Spartans in 1966, catching 30 passes for 420 yards and four touchdowns.
 He was later inducted into San Jose State's athletics hall of fame.